Director: Jerry Samples

-The academic record of each student enrolled in the Division of Engineering is reviewed at the conclusion of the fall and spring terms of the academic year.
+The academic record of each student enrolled in the Division of Engineering and Computer Science is reviewed at the conclusion of the fall and spring terms of the academic year.
 In order to be classified in satisfactory academic standing, engineering students with full-time status must:

 • earn a minimum of 24 credits per academic year (12 credits for the year of admission for students admitted in the Spring Term)

-• have a minimum cumulative QPA of 2.00 overall and in their major area (CHE, CE, COE, EE, or ME).
-Division of Engineering students who fail to achieve the criteria for satisfactory academic standing will be placed on academic probation and are subject to dismissal from the division.
+• have a minimum cumulative QPA of 2.00 overall and in their major area (CHE, CE, COE, EE, ME or CS).
+Division of Engineering and Computer Science students who fail to achieve the criteria for satisfactory academic standing will be placed on academic probation and are subject to dismissal from the division.

 Changes in Concentration:

-Division of Engineering students whose academic record satisfies the minimum requirements for continued registration may transfer from one engineering program (CHE, CE, COE, EE, or ME) to another, or change their registration status from full time to part time or from part time to full time.
-A form, Change Request for Program, Plan or Advisor, available in the Division of Engineering office, should be completed to initiate a change of program, advisor or change of registration status.
+Division of Engineering and Computer Science students whose academic record satisfies the minimum requirements for continued registration may transfer from one engineering program (CHE, CE, COE, EE, or ME) to another, or to and from Computer Science, or change their registration status from full time to part time or from part time to full time.
+A form, Change Request for Program, Plan or Advisor, available in the Division of Engineering and Computer Science office, should be completed to initiate a change of program, advisor or change of registration status.

 Statute of Limitations:

-All required academic work for the Bachelor of Science in Engineering degree, including courses for which advanced-standing credit has been granted, must be completed within 12 consecutive calendar years.
-Under unusual circumstances, a student may, with the approval of his/her program chair, request a waiver of this policy by writing to the director of engineering.
+All required academic work for the Bachelor of Science in Engineering or Computer Science degree, including courses for which advanced-standing credit has been granted, must be completed within 12 consecutive calendar years.
+Under unusual circumstances, a student may, with the approval of his/her program chair, request a waiver of this policy by writing to the director of engineering and computer science.
 In effect, this policy means that part-time students must progress toward the degree at a minimum rate of 12 credits per calendar year.

 Academic Programs Offered